ronbonb0n/GroupR/README.md

 To use the tool:<br/>

-1. Open image in any image editting software - I prefer Krita it's free and fairly powerful
+1. Open the image in any image editing software - Krita is recommended because it is cost-free and reasonably capable.
 2. Adjust image with a solid square brush - Krita has a pixel art brush which is ideal
     - Use colours tabulated above to correspond with desired tiles
 3. Export the output overwriting past image - or export new output but make sure to encode it properly with JPEG max quality